 Christian Bale - Vice

 Bale already won Best Supporting Actor for his performance as Dicky Eklund in David O. Russell's The Fighter, and now he could be in line for his first Best Actor win for Adam McKay's Vice.
-In the upcoming dark comedy, Bale plays former U.S. vice president Dick Cheney, and in just the trailer alone, he's deserving of a nomination.
+In the dark comedy, Bale plays former U.S. vice president Dick Cheney, and in just the trailer alone, he announced his Oscar candidacy.
 As has become typical for Bale, he completely threw himself into his craft, pulling off yet another incredible physical transformation.
 His Cheney is eerily authentic, nailing the politician's appearance and mannerisms.
 Even those who know it's Bale in makeup do double-takes at the footage.

 Viggo Mortensen - Green Book

 After earning nominations for Eastern Promises and Captain Fantastic, Mortensen once again demonstrated his incredible range in Peter Farrelly's Green Book.
 Here, the actor brings to life Italian-American bouncer Tony "Lip" Vallelonga, who's tasked with driving African-American pianist Dr. Don Shirley (Mahershala Ali) through a concert tour in the deep South.
 The performances of the two actors are a huge reason why the film works as well as it does.
 Mortensen disappears into the role of Tony, letting loose and having fun in a different kind of turn.
 Vallelonga easily could have slid into over-the-top caricature, but Mortensen was able to bring gravitas to the part and never lost sight of Tony's underlying heart and humanity.
 He handled the comedic and dramatic aspects of the film with grace.